Libya entry requirements for Morocco passport holders

 Frequently asked questions

-You will be denied boarding or entry.
-Renew your passport before applying for the eVisa.
+You will likely be denied entry.
+Libyan immigration enforces the 6-month validity rule strictly.
+Renew your passport before you travel.

 Official sources